lucidsolns/terraform-vm-proxmox/README.md

 and/or virtiofs support as required.
 The template **must** set the hookscript to `local:snippets/multi-hookscript.pl` (this is because it is not supported to set the hookscript via the terraform module)

-As of November 2023 the latest version of the Telemate/proxmox provider is v2.9.14 which has a few issues that result in the provider crashing with this script.
-They have been fixed in the source code, but not formally released.
-A Windows build of Telmate/proxmox v2.9.15 has been provided that can be copied to your sample so that `terraform init` is successfully.

 Compile or copy the `[virtiofsd](https://share.lucidsolutions.co.nz/pub/debian/bookworm/virtiofsd-1.8.0/)` to `user/local/bin` so that directories can be shared with virtiofs.